 1. Collaboration with a consulting firm

-2. Research, analysis and report production
+2. Data-driven Research, analysis and report production

 Following alignment and preparations, the consulting firm conducts the due diligence on behalf of the potential buyer.
-The research phase of the CDD comprises of the following methods:
+The research phase of the CDD comprises the following methods:

 3. Review of the CDD report and making an investment decision